 Weekend getaways are an art—a tried-and-true American pastime.
 They’re a mainstay for travelers who can’t plan longer trips for one reason or another because it’s easy to go somewhere fun and new without spending a lot of money.

-While larger cities like Chicago and Miami often get the most attention, the U.S. is full of incredibly interesting smaller cities that are more than worth exploring.
-Places like Portland, Maine; Asheville, North Carolina; and Louisville, Kentucky, all offer amazing food, beautiful scenery, unique culture and plenty of local shopping.
+While larger cities such as Chicago and Miami often get the most attention, the U.S. is full of charming smaller cities that are worthy of exploration.
+Places such as Portland, Maine; Asheville, North Carolina; and Louisville, Kentucky, all offer amazing food, stunning scenery, diverse cultures and plenty of local shopping.
 Best of all, you can usually see most of the highlights and a few lesser-known gems over a long weekend.

 Photo courtesy of Corey Templeton Photography

-If you want to step into a quintessential New England fishing village, head to downtown’s Old Port District, with its cobblestone streets, historic buildings and cute places to window shop.
+If you want to step into a quintessential New England fishing village, head to downtown’s Old Port District, with its cobblestone streets, historic buildings, and cute places to window shop.

-Families can also do the self-guided Portland Freedom Trail, which has 16 marked historic sites that played a role in Portland’s abolitionist movement and Underground Railroad, including homes, churches and buildings with hidden passageways.
+Families also can do the self-guided Portland Freedom Trail, which has 16 marked historic sites that played a role in Portland’s abolitionist movement and Underground Railroad, including homes, churches, and buildings with hidden passageways.

 Photo courtesy of Louisville Tourism

-Horse lovers, sports fanatics, music fans and food connoisseurs alike will all fall in love with Louisville.
-It’s a small urban city but with the Old Louisville district, you can still stroll along a street shaded by old-growth trees as you spy Victorian-era homes.
+Horse lovers, sports fanatics, music fans, and food connoisseurs alike will all fall in love with Louisville.
+It’s a small urban city, but with the Old Louisville district, you can still stroll along a street shaded by old-growth trees as you spy Victorian-era homes.